'Young and the Restless' actor Kristoff St. John dead at 52

 St. John joined the "Young" cast in 1991, playing the role of Neil Winters.
 He won a Daytime Emmy Award for best supporting actor in 2008.
 He'd also been nominated for that award in 1993, 1999, 2000, 2007 and 2015, according to his CBS biography.

+Former ESPN commentator Jemele Hill lauded St. John who, along with costar Victoria Rowell from 2000 to 2007, had played the only African-American family on daytime soaps.

+"This is just heartbreaking," Hill wrote.
+"Kristoff is appreciated and will be sorely missed."

-The actor's ex-wife is famed boxer Mia St. John.
-Their 24-year-old son died from suicide in 2014, it was widely reported.
+The actor and his ex-wife — famed boxer Mia St. John — lost their 24-year-old son, Julian, to suicide in 2014, it was widely reported.

+He's survived by daughters, Paris and Lola, according to CBS and Sony.